 Starting a towing company can be both a rewarding and challenging process.
 But as excited as you may be to get the wheels rolling and the cash coming in, there are a few things you may want to consider before opening your doors.

 1) What kind of company do you want to build?
 Diversity in sources of business is important when running a towing company.
 The old adage “Don’t keep all of your eggs in one basket” holds true for the towing industry as well.
 Understanding the potential sources of business (or where your calls will come from) and how profitable they each are can be helpful in determining how successful you will be from the start.
 Having a healthy mix of sources protects you from being overly vulnerable to the ebb and flow of any source demand.
-For example, tow companies that relied on only servicing new car dealerships are in a world of hurt right now scrambling to find new business until the dealership business rebounds.
+For example, tow companies that relied upon servicing new car dealerships were in a world of hurt during the economic downturn and auto manufacturers were closing locations.
 The most common sources of work for a towing company are calls received from:

 Municipal/Police Calls- These calls will come directly from the police dispatch officers at the request of officers on the scene.
 Towers establish formal or informal relationships with local police departments to provide towing services.
 Fees per call are usually the highest of all sources but usually require higher insurance coverage and quicker response times.
 Check with the local police departments in your area to learn what the procedure is for getting on their list of providers.